ATOM: A Pretrained Neural Operator for Multitask Molecular Dynamics: Atomistic Transformer Operator for Molecules (ATOM)

 During multitask training, each mini-batch contains trajectories from multiple molecules.
 In addition, we perform random sampling for the time lags $\Delta t$ from a log-uniform distribution between $\Delta t_{\rm min}$ and $\Delta T$, namely $\Delta t \sim {\rm LogUnif}(\Delta t_{\rm min}, \Delta T)$.
 This aims to enhance the robustness of interpolation and extrapolation in the temporal domain, a consideration that has been similarly explored in \citep{schreiner_implicit_2023}.
 Let $\mathcal{M}$ denote the set of training molecules and let $\mathcal{G}_m^{(t)}$ represent the state of molecule $m \in \mathcal{M}$ at timestamp $t$.
 We can write the pretraining multitask objective as

 where we take expectation with respect to initial states of multiple molecules in the training set, as well as the time lags.
-Here, we emphasize \gls{atoms} also takes a time lag, $\Delta t$, as input.
+Here, \gls{atoms} also takes a time lag, $\Delta t$, as input, to modulate T-RoPE phase.

 \textbf{TG80 Dataset.} To facilitate pretraining of our neural operator, we introduce \textbf{TG80}, a superset of the MD17 dataset.
 The initial seed set comprises 40 molecules: 8 MD17 compounds and 32 additional drug-like molecules selected through expert review.
 We then augment the seed molecules with structurally similar molecules from the PubChem dataset of 173 million compounds \cite{bolton_pubchem3d_2011}.
 Accepted candidates had an ECFP-4 Tanimoto similarity between 0.875 and 0.925 to at least one seed molecule, and no more than 0.80 similarity to previously accepted molecules, alongside other criteria detailed in \Cref{sec:tg80_algorithm} \cite{greg_landrum_rdkitrdkit_2025, rogers_extended-connectivity_2010, rogers_computer_1960}.
 These thresholds follow common practice in the literature, balancing diversity while avoiding collapse into overly narrow chemical subspaces \cite{matter_selecting_1997, menke_natural_2021, eastman_spice_2023, harper_research_2004, zhang_activity_2023}.

 We generate all trajectories using ORCA V6.01 \cite{neese_software_2022} with the PBE functional \cite{perdew_generalized_1996}, def2-SVP basis set \cite{weigend_balanced_2005}, \(\Delta\)4 dispersion corrections \cite{caldeweyher_generally_2019, caldeweyher_extension_2020, wittmann_extension_2024} at one femtosecond resolution, 300K temperature, in vacuum.
 This resembles an enhanced RMD17, with more modern dispersion corrections to improve stability and allow for a larger step size \cite{christensen_role_2020}.
 As a result, TG80 exhibits \textit{more diverse dynamics} and \textit{improved numerical stability}, with no compound exceeding 50~\AA{} center-of-mass drift in \Cref{fig:numerical_stability}\footnote{Simulations ran on 32 AMD EPYC 7543 cores with 256\,GB RAM per molecule, totalling 806{,}400 CPU-hours (quoted market cost USD~150\;000).}.